 If an applicant or member of the applicant's household has a disability or handicap, an applicant may request a reasonable accommodation in the City's policies or procedures so that the applicant may take advantage of the City's BMR program.
-Examples may include making large-type documents or a reader available to visually impaired applicants, permitting an outside agency to assist with the application process, or allowing another family member to co-sign a loan or lease.
+Examples may include making large-type documents or a reader available to visually impaired applicants, permitting an outside agency to assist with the applicant may request a reasonable accommodation process, or allowing another family member to co-sign a loan or lease.
 An applicant may request a reasonable accommodation at any time in the application process or after having been selected for a BMR unit.